null

 The Renaissance and the rediscovery of classicism

-Mythology was a theme enthusiastically embraced by Renaissance and Baroque artists, who filled walls, ceilings and palace decorations with legendary figures from the classical pantheon.
+Mythology was a theme enthusiastically adopted by artists of the Renaissance and Baroque periods, who filled walls, ceilings and palace ornaments with legendary figures from the classical pantheon.
 In France under Louis XV, mythological figures rubbed shoulders with curved lines, rocaille and exotic themes.

 PAIR OF "MERCURY" AND "FORTUNE" SCULPTURES AFTER JEAN DE BOLOGNE